AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-calltoaction.md

 .s7interactivevideoviewer .s7calltoaction .s7thumbcell
 ```

-## CSS properties of the thumbcell in the call to action panel: {#css-properties-of-the-thumbcell-in-the-call-to-action-panel}
+## CSS properties of the thumb cell in the call to action panel: {#css-properties-of-the-thumbcell-in-the-call-to-action-panel}

 <table id="table_9CEBEF6FC7024F02840A581AEEF612B4">
  <tbody>